Improving the quality of your non-funded film

 Written by Saranne Bensusan

-I am a writer/producer who has written four short films and two features that successfully went on to get made.
-I have produced 11 films in total, including eight short films and three feature films.
-In the 2015/2016 year (starting at Cannes in May 2015) I have had 15 international film festival screenings of my work, with a future screening of Mano a Mono at Carmarthen Bay Film Festival in May 2016 (a BAFTA Cymru qualifying festival) and ‘The Hunting of the Snark’ being screened as part of the Toronto Film Week, which runs alongside the Toronto Film Festival in September.
+I am a writer/producer/director who has produced 13 films in total, including 10 short films and three feature films.
+In the 2015/2016 year (starting at Cannes in May 2015) I have had 15 international film festival screenings of my work, with two short films being selected at Carmarthen Bay Film Festival in May 2016 and May 2017 (a BAFTA Cymru qualifying festival) and ‘The Hunting of the Snark’ being screened as part of the Toronto Film Week, which runs alongside the Toronto Film Festival in September.
 I have also picked up six awards at festivals in that time.

 1 – Sound.
-Most new film makers are thinking about what camera they want to shoot their film on, and don’t really give the same level of attention to the sound.
+Most new film makers are thinking about what camera they want to shoot their film on, and I see loads of articles telling new film makers how to get a good camera on the cheap, but rarely do they mention sound.
 If you have only a few hundred quid out of your own pocket to make your film, spend some of it on a Sound Recordist.
-It is best to shoot on a DSLR with decent sound than spend the money on hiring a RED, with a cheap catch-all omnidirectional mic sitting in the room somewhere.
-The same goes for having the mic riding shotgun on the camera and then standing it six foot away from the action.
+It is best to shoot on a DSLR and have decent sound than spend the money on hiring a RED or Arri, with a cheap catch-all omnidirectional mic sitting in the room somewhere.
+The same goes for having the mic riding shotgun on the camera and then standing the camera ten foot away from the action.
+The sound will be poor.
 Microphones need to be as close as possible to the action without being in shot – we have used microphone stands attached to boom poles to hold microphones, and hidden microphones in books before.
 Having hidden body mics on your actors will reduce the need for ADR even when shooting outside.

 2 – Sound.
 Again.
 If what you have recorded is ruined by an airplane every 90 seconds (we film near Gatwick most of the time so this is a real problem for us) or by noisy traffic, or a million birds start tweeting just as you shout ‘action’, then it may be necessary to record ADR.